corelan/pin/README.md

 ## Notes

-Hint: For Visual Studio C++ 2012, you need vc11, not vc12!<br>
+1. For Visual Studio C++ 2012, you need vc11, not vc12!<br>
-Hint2: You may have to disable SAFESEH.
+2: You may have to disable SAFESEH.